 Tri-State's consultant, Black & Veatch, updated the forward price curves for generic renewable, and hybrid resource Power Purchase Agreements (PPAs) as well as renewable build-transfer and standalone storage build costs in March 2022 to reflect updated capital and operating expense forecasts and recognition of tax incentive availability and safe harboring assumptions.
+The pricing was further updated in September 2022 to reflect Inflation Reduction Act (IRA) tax credit extensions.
 The resulting updated prices were used by Tri-State in its updated modeling.
 The forecasted prices for generic wind in Wyoming includes the Wyoming "Wind Tax".